RadGH/Noindex-Pages/readme.txt

 == Screenshots ==

-1. Preview of the publish post box when editing a page, and the HTML tag being displayed on the page.
+1. The publish box when editing a page, the added checkbox is highlighted.
+1. The source code for the page, the added meta tag is highlighted.

 == Changelog ==

+= 1.0.1 =
+* Improved screenshot quality for wordpress.org
+* Corrected "Tested up to" version number
+* Corrected "Requires at least" version number

-= 1.0 =
+= 1.0.0 =
 * First release
 * Pre-release version notes can be found on Github

 == Upgrade Notice ==

-Nothing to note, this is the first version.
+Nothing to worry about!